dials/dials/CONTRIBUTING.md

-# Contributing to Dials
+# Contributing to DIALS

 We're happy to consider contributions from outside sources; whether in the form of code, tickets, documentation or even just typo corrections!
-We're aware that Dials can at times appear to have relatively indiosyncratic code, and some of this is supporting obscure/niche use cases - so, if in the event that you are planning any large scale work that you will want to merge back in, please contact us beforehand so that we can discuss any potential impacts this might have.
+DIALS addresses a wide range of use cases - so, if in the event that you are planning any large scale work that you will want to merge back in, please contact us beforehand so that we can discuss any potential impacts this might have.

 Listed in this document are code standards and conventions that you should try to adhere to, some of which are essential and others that are just encouraged.
 The intention is that all of the code should try to converge towards these.

-## Configuring Dials for development
+## Configuring DIALS for development

-1. Install Dials and its cctbx_project dependencies for development; For Linux/macOS, the current best way to create a fresh installation of Dials and all of its dependencies is with the following commands:
+1. Install DIALS and its cctbx_project dependencies for development; For Linux/macOS, the current best way to create a fresh installation of DIALS and all of its dependencies is with the following commands:
     ```
     git clone https://github.com/cctbx/cctbx_project modules/cctbx_project